ShivangNPatel/ShivangsBookStore/ShivangsBookStore/ReadMe.txt

 	  Add a new item of type interface to the folder and name it IRepository.cs Modify so it can be used on the Category class to do all the CRUD operations Create Crude files
-	  Create individual repos for category and all potential models to be added in the future CategoryRepository.cs
+	  Create individual repos for category and all potential models to be added CategoryRepository.cs, ICategoryRepository.cs Modify both CategoryRepository and ICategoryRepository interface
-	  ICategoryRepository.cs
-	  Modify CategoryRepository
-	  Modify ICategoryRepository interface
 	  Review and modify the error now in CategoryRepository.cs Complete the remaining modifications
-      Build, fix any error and push commits to GitHub Implement a stored procedure repository and map multiple repositories in a Unit of Work Add a new interface in the IRepository folder - ISP_Call.cs – that extends
+      Build, fix any error and push commits to GitHub Implement a stored procedure repository and map multiple repositories in a Unit of Work Add a new interface in the IRepository folder Include the methods shown and install the NuGet package for Dapper Now implement this with a new class in the Repository folder.
-	  IDisposable
-	  Include the methods shown (note the comments) and install the NuGet package for Dapper Now implement this with a new class in the Repository folder.
-	  Add a new class (SP_Call.cs) in the Repository folder, select the appropriate using statement and implement the ISP_Call interface
+	  Add a new class SP_Call.cs in the Repository folder, select the appropriate using statement and implement the ISP_Call interface
 	  Add a connection to the database, note the additional using statements Update the implementation of the ISP_Call interface Now add the wrapper for Unit of Work
-	  Add a new interface (IUnitOfWork) to the IRepository folder and update the code.
+	  Add a new interface IUnitOfWork to the IRepository folder and update the code.
 	  Now implement this inside the UnitOfWork
 	  Modify the code
 	  To make it accessible by the project, register it Startup.cs in the ConfigureServices method